 All the talk of achieving a balance fiscal position by 2022 would seem to run against the institutional realities of the economy.

 The following graph shows the French sectoral balances from 1975 to 2016.
+Rare deals, quality products from ALDI catalogue will be in your shopping list this week.

 To refresh your understanding of the derivation and meaning of the sectoral balances, please read – Question 2 Answer